Gwen Stacy

-Gwendolyne Maxine "Gwen" Stacy is a character appearing in American comic books published by Marvel Comics, usually as a supporting character in those featuring Spider-Man (Peter Parker).
-A college student and the daughter of George and Helen Stacy, Gwen was the first romantic interest for Peter following his high school graduation before she was murdered by the Green Goblin (Norman Osborn).
-Her death has haunted Peter ever since, and stories published long afterwards indicate she still holds a special place in his heart.
+Gwendolyne Maxine "Gwen" Stacy is a character appearing in American comic books published by Marvel Comics, usually as a supporting character of Spider-Man (Peter Parker).
+A college student and the daughter of George and Helen Stacy, Gwen was one of Peter's early romantic interests, the first following his high school graduation.
+In the story "The Night Gwen Stacy Died" (1973), the character is murdered by the Green Goblin (Norman Osborn).
+The story had a major impact on the series and on the audience for super hero comic books.
+Stories published long afterwards indicate Peter's unresolved grief regarding her death.
+The story of her life and death is revisited in Marvels (1994) by Alex Ross and Spider-Man: Blue (2002–2003) by Jeph Loeb; a flashback solo miniseries, Gwen Stacy: Beyond Amazing (2020–2024), was written by Christos Gage.